-Draw your neighborhood by creating on three stacked blocks, instead of side by side ones.
-Now students can focus just on drawing buildings.
+Draw your neighborhood by creating stacked blocks, instead of side by side ones.
+It lets students focus on just drawing buildings.

 Ask students to consider some city blocks they are familiar with, without worrying how far things really are.
 The goal is to remember WHAT is there, as opposed to exactly WHERE it is.
 There’s plenty to consider just with signs and windows, landscaping, etc.